Fulwell, Roker, Seaburn, Southwick, Witherwack and Hylton Castle

 The Cauld Lad o’ Hylton will do no more good”

-One particularly notable feature of the castle are the stone carved coats of arms of various local families, which can be seen on its walls.
+Notable features of Hylton Castle’s castle include the stone-carved coats of arms of various local families, which can be seen on its walls.
 They include the shields of the Hyltons, Lumleys, Percys, Greys Eures and the Washingtons.
 The Washington coat of arms consists of two bars and three stars and is believed to have been adapted by George Washington for the ‘stars and stripes’ flag of the United States.

 The Hylton (or Hilton) family who built Hylton Castle were Norman barons who took their name from Hylton village after settling here around 1072.
 The first Hylton family member was Henry De Hylton (Henry of Hylton) who built a home here that later became the site of the castle.

 In medieval times the Hyltons were the most powerful family in the Sunderland area.
 They were quite a colourful family too.
-Three members were killed in the Crusades during Richard I’s reign, two were MPs for the whole of Durham during the 13th and 14th century.
-Another family member, Sir Thomas Hilton rebelled against Henry VIII in 1534 but survived to become Governor of Tynemouth Castle.
+Three members were killed in the Crusades during Richard I’s reign, two were MPs for the whole of Durham during the thirteenth and fourteenth century.
+Another family member, Sir Thomas Hilton, rebelled against Henry VIII in 1534 but survived to become Governor of Tynemouth Castle.
 He thus commanded castles on both the Tyne and the Wear.

 Over the centuries many prominent members of this family lost their lives in battles including Agincourt (1415), Bosworth Field (1485) and Flodden (1513).
-The last male heir of the Hylton / Hilton family died in 1739 and the castle was sold to Richard Musgrave who promptly changed his name to Hilton and spoiled it all by selling the castle, ending forever the castle’s connection with the illustrious family name.
+The last male heir of the Hylton (or Hilton) family died in 1739 and the castle was sold to Richard Musgrave who promptly changed his name to Hilton but then spoiled it all by selling the castle, ending forever the castle’s connection with the illustrious family name.